BeeFrog/BeeFrog.Iota.Api/README.md

 ### TODO
 	Code Tidy up and restructure.
 	Replace exceptions from API calls with a result object + return any errors.
 	Add GPU Proof of Work.
-(This may take some time, + may find end up in a separate library.)
+(This may take some time and may find end up in a separate library.)

 ### Technologies